netlify/build/packages/netlify-plugin-svgoptimizer/README.md

 plugins:
   - type: '@netlify/plugin-svgoptimizer'
     config:
-      src:
-        # directory: where our svg assets are located. please note: this will overwrite the files in this directory
       directory: /src/assets/
 ```

-### Env Variable

-For now, you will also need this in your environment variables:
+## Configuration

+- `directory` - where our svg assets are located. please note: this will overwrite the files in this directory
-- **NETLIFY_BUILD_LIFECYCLE_TRIAL** - enabled=true
+- `svgoSettings` - Custom SVGO setting overrides